aliabbas299792/cpp_server/README.md

-Attempt at making a simple multithreaded server using [this](https://github.com/cameron314/readerwriterqueue) for inter thread communication, and epoll/sockets for the server bit
+Attempt at making a simple multithreaded server using [this](https://github.com/cameron314/readerwriterqueue) for inter thread communication, and epoll/sockets for the server bit.

 Resources:<br>
 http://beej.us/guide/bgnet/html/<br>